puppetlabs/puppet-docs/source/puppet/4.2/reference/dirs_vardir.markdown

 When Puppet is running as either root, a Windows user with administrator privileges, or the `puppet` user, it will use a system-wide cache directory.
 When running as a non-root user, it will use a cache directory in that user's home directory.

 The system cache directory is what you usually want to use, since you will usually run Puppet's commands and services as root or `puppet`.
-(Note that admin commands like `puppet cert` must be run with `sudo` to use the same cache directory as Puppet agent or Puppet master.)
+(Note that admin commands like `puppet cert` must be run with `sudo` to use the same directories as Puppet agent or Puppet master.)

 > **Note:** When Puppet master is running as a Rack application, the `config.ru` file must explicitly set `--vardir` to the system cache directory.
 The example `config.ru` file provided with the Puppet source does this.

 ### Configuration

 Puppet's cache directory can be specified on the command line with the `--vardir` option, but it can't be set via puppet.conf.
 If `--vardir` isn't specified when a Puppet application is started, it will always use the default cache directory location.

+Puppet Server uses the `jruby-puppet.master-var-dir` setting [in puppetserver.conf][puppetserver_conf] to configure its cache directory.

 ### Note about Windows 2003